NCATS-Tangerine/tranql/README.md

 Previous [work](https://github.com/NCATS-Tangerine/ros) focused on a workflow language for automating queries.
 We've also prototyped similar workflows using the [Common Workflow Language (CWL)](https://www.commonwl.org/).

 Workflow languages generally provide capabilities to support large scale, fault tolerant, reproducible, automated computing.
 These are critical features where processes that have been refined by teams over time must be automated and shared.
 Common characteristics of these systems include:
-  * The ability to **manage multiple interacting, long running** third party programs (eg, genomic sequence alignment)
+  * The ability to **manage multiple, interacting, long running** third party programs (eg, genomic sequence alignment)
-  * Infrastructure level support for **reproducability** via artifacts like Docker containers.
+  * Infrastructure level support for **reproducibility** via highly technical artifacts like Docker containers.
-  * **Complex syntax** in formats like YAML, generally unfamilar to SMEs in clinical / medical specialties.
+  * **Complex syntax** in formats like YAML, which are generally unfamilar to clinical data and medical experts.

 While these features are essential for some applications, they are neither targeted at nor well suited to
   * **Iterative, interactive exploration** of large data sets.